 Watch for Warning Signs

 With the right treatment, binge eating disorder can be cured -- but sometimes it takes a few tries.
 Watch for habits that can signal a setback.
-You might notice that she:
+You might notice that they:

-- Cuts back on food or skips meals
+- Cut back on food or skip meals

 Don’t overdo it.
 You can’t react to every bite of food she eats.
 She’ll feel like she’s "under the microscope all the time," Bulik says.